Sexual Harassment Overview

 Proving Your Claim

 To prove you are working in a hostile environment, you must establish a pattern of sexual harassment.
 Still, even if you experience an isolated incident of sexual harassment, you may have a claim.
-This usually depends on how severe your incident was, and one of the experienced Los Angeles sexual harassment attorneys at our firm can help you by uncovering evidence that demonstrates the severity of the situation.
+This usually depends on how severe your incident was, and one of the experienced Los Angeles, California, sexual harassment attorneys at our firm can help you by uncovering evidence that demonstrates the severity of the situation.

 Background media